 The ISREF function uses only one argument:

-- Values (required argument) – It is the given value or expression that we wish to test.
+Values (required argument) – This is the given value or expression that we wish to test.

 How to use the ISREF Function in Excel?